michaelk-ops/tba/README.md

 The `troops.py` script should be executed while on the troop selection window ahead of an attack.
 It must be provided with the location of a JSON file that contains an object with unit names as its keys and numbers as its values.
 The available unit names correspond to the images in the `samples/units/` directory.
+Note that most lower level units are currently missing.

 ## Chest Counter